Labour conference gives Starmer chance to stress dividing lines with Tories

 Other announcements will include a new Hillsborough Law to help prevent future injustices where there is state involvement.

+Labour has also pledged to recruit care workers by guaranteeing fair pay, workers’ rights and appropriate training under a National Care Service as it claimed “too many private equity firms are failing” in their duties to residents.

-Labour is also reviving its “tough on crime, tough on causes of crime” slogan as it announces plans to prevent child exploitation.
+The party is also reviving its “tough on crime, tough on causes of crime” slogan as it announces plans to prevent child exploitation, and wants to

 Shadow home secretary Yvette Cooper told the Mirror ahead of the conference: “We will outlaw the grooming of children for crime because the gangs should not be able to exploit children and teenagers, and end up drawing them into potentially a life of crime and exploitation.”